-- 1. GETS uses a semester-unit system.
-One credit hour includes 50 minutes of lecture, 50 minutes of preparation, and 100 minutes of assignments per week. - 2.
-Attendance: - a Regular class attendance is expected in every course.
+- a Regular class attendance is expected in every course.
 If a student's class attendance falls to 80% or below, credit will not be granted for that course. - b Excused or unexcused absence: Absence from class for a legitimate reason will be excused by the professor if the reason is reported to him/her promptly.
 To be considered as excused absences, written notifications must be received by the beginning of the class and must be approved by at least one of the following parties: i) the professor who teaches the class; ii) the Department Dean; or iii) the Academic Office.
-If a student's unexcused absences in a class exceed 3 times a semester, the student will be dropped (W) from that class. - c Procedures for an absence: - i Written notifications must be received before the class begins by at least one of the following parties: 1) the professor who teaches the class; 2) the Department Dean; 3) the Academic Office.
+If a student's unexcused absences in a class exceed 3 times a semester, the student will be dropped (W) from that class. - c Procedures for an absence: - Written notifications must be received before the class begins by at least one of the following parties: 1) the professor who teaches the class; 2) the Department Dean; 3) the Academic Office.
 Accepted methods of delivery of notifications include email, mail, or in person. - ii Legitimate reasons include sick leaves, bereavement, military leaves, jury duty, maternity/paternity leaves, and other reasonable and unavoidable leaves upon the approval of the professors, the Department Dean, or the Academic Office. - iii Notifications of absence must be approved by any one of the following parties: 1) the professor who teaches the class; 2) the Department Dean; 3) the Academic Office.
 The approvers must send a copy of the record of approval to the Office of Student Affairs. - iv When a student's absence from the campus is due to illness or some other causes, he/she is expected to notify the Department Dean or the Office of Academic Affairs promptly of such absence and its cause. - d Late attendance: late attendance is considered as unexcused absence if 50% or more of the class is missed.
-For example, for a 50-minutes class, students who are more than 25 minutes late will be considered as having an unexcused absence. - 3.
-Leave of Absence - a Students who cannot continue the study must apply to the Academic Department for "Leave of Absence" to retain their student status. - i Leave of absence is valid for one year and students must re-file each year. - ii Students who fail to file leave of absence are considered withdrawn from the program. - iii Students may resume their studies after the leave of absence via a reinstatement form. - b The maximum amount of time for a leave of absence is three years.
+For example, for a 50-minutes class, students who are more than 25 minutes late will be considered as having an unexcused absence.

+3. Leave of Absence

+- a Students who cannot continue the study must apply to the Academic Department for "Leave of Absence" to retain their student status. - i Leave of absence is valid for one year and students must re-file each year. - ii Students who fail to file leave of absence are considered withdrawn from the program. - iii Students may resume their studies after the leave of absence via a reinstatement form. - b The maximum amount of time for a leave of absence is three years.
 If the absence exceeds three years, the student will be considered withdrawn from the program.
 In addition, the student must be re-evaluated by the Admission Committee for readmission before the student returns.